 | Moisture | 8% (freeze-dried) |

-Important: Always rehydrate freeze-dried food before feeding.
-Add warm water and let it soak for a few minutes.
-This is critical for digestion and hydration.
+Always rehydrate before serving.
+Add warm water and let it soak a few minutes.
+This isn’t optional — the food is designed to be served that way, and skipping it affects digestion.

 What it costs

-- Frozen raw — same product, lower price per serve (requires freezer space)
+- Frozen raw — same nutrition, lower price per serve, requires freezer space and advance planning

-- Buy in bulk — the 3.6kg bags are significantly better value than the 500g bags
+- Buy in bulk — the 3.6kg bags are significantly cheaper per gram than the 500g bags

 Pros